clolsonus/covid-19/README.md

 Note this new fit pushes the 100k mark out beyond the end of the graph.
-Professional model estimates have been pushing upwards (a lot) in the past few days,finally acknowledging the USA as a whole is not on a rapid down trajetory and no near term end is in site.
+Professional model estimates have been pushing upwards (a lot) in the past few days,finally acknowledging the USA as a whole is not on a rapid down trajectory and no near term end is in site.

 ![poly](figures/20200506.png?raw=true "6 May, 2020")